List of Little House on the Prairie locations: Independence, Kansas

 The actual site of the Charles Ingalls house on Indian land was located in what is now the southeast corner of Section 36, Rutland Township, Montgomery County, Kansas.
 It is the only quarter section in that area with no claim filed in 1870 (no claims could be filed until 1871, and the Ingalls' had returned to Wisconsin by then) and it is the only quarter section with a hand-dug well (which Pa told of digging shortly after their arrival there).
 Carrie Ingalls' birth is also recorded as being in Montgomery County, Kansas, in August 1870.
 Today, there is a facsimile log cabin at the site.

-The state of Kansas has designated the childhood home of Laura Ingalls southwest of Independence as an historic site, which is open to visitors.
+The state of Kansas has designated the childhood home of Laura Ingalls southwest of Independence as a historic site, which is open to visitors.
 The site includes a cabin modeled after the original Ingalls cabin.
 Sunnyside School House has been moved to the site and the original post office used at nearby Wayside, Kansas, has also been moved to the location.
 Much of the surrounding countryside retains its open and undeveloped nature.